 FTAI Aviation and Unical Aviation Acquire Assets of iAero Thrust

-/EIN News/ -- NEW YORK and MIAMI, Jan.
-04, 2023 (GLOBE NEWSWIRE) -- FTAI Aviation Ltd. (NASDAQ: FTAI), Unical Aviation Inc. (“Unical”) and iAero Thrust LLC (“iAero Thrust”) today announced that FTAI and Unical have completed the acquisition of substantially all of the assets of iAero Thrust, the only hospital maintenance and testing facility in the Americas dedicated to the CFM56 engine.
-The acquired assets and facilities are based in Miami and will be rebranded QuickTurn Engine Center (“QuickTurn”).
+NEW YORK and MIAMI, Jan.
+04, 2023 (GLOBE NEWSWIRE) -- FTAI Aviation Ltd. FTAI, Unical Aviation Inc. ("Unical") and iAero Thrust LLC ("iAero Thrust") today announced that FTAI and Unical have completed the acquisition of substantially all of the assets of iAero Thrust, the only hospital maintenance and testing facility in the Americas dedicated to the CFM56 engine.
+The acquired assets and facilities are based in Miami and will be rebranded QuickTurn Engine Center ("QuickTurn").

 QuickTurn's mission will be to deliver industry leading turnaround times for light shop visits by utilizing serviceable modules and used serviceable material.
 At full capacity, QuickTurn is expected to support 150 light shop visits and 300 engine tests per year and will also offer field maintenance services.